Thread and task architecture guide

 Starting with SQL Server 2016 (13.x), cooperative scheduling includes Large Deficit First (LDF) scheduling.
 With LDF scheduling, quantum usage patterns are monitored and one worker thread doesn't monopolize a scheduler.
 In the same scenario, Worker 2 is allowed to consume repeated quantum's before Worker 1 is allowed more quantum, therefore preventing Worker 1 from monopolizing the scheduler in an unfriendly pattern.

-Scheduling of parallel tasks
+Schedule of parallel tasks

 Imagine a SQL Server configured with MaxDOP 8, and CPU Affinity is configured for 24 CPUs (schedulers) across NUMA nodes 0 and 1.
 Schedulers 0 through 11 belong to NUMA node 0, schedulers 12 through 23 belong to NUMA node 1.
 An application sends the following query (request) to the Database Engine: